Sedce/music_storage/README.md

 Description:
   A requirement for CMSC 166.
 A music library that lets you add a singer/artist.
-  An artist can add an album and inside those album are songs of singer/artist.
+  <br>An artist can add an album and inside those album are songs of singer/artist.

 What it does:
   - Add Artist/Singer